 Deanships

-Currently Dean of Yale School of Management, Edward A. Snyder has held two other business school deanships (Chicago and Virginia) and was Senior Associate Dean at University of Michigan Business School.
+He has also held two business school deanships at University of Virginia’s Darden School and was Senior Associate Dean at University of Michigan Business School.

 Top 10 in Deaning